Archiving is the recommended alternative to deleting content. It removes content from public view but keeps it for potential recovery.

 For Content Reviewers and Moderators

-This part of this article requires a user with Site Manager role.
+This portion of this article requires a user with the Site Editor role.
 If you don't have this capability, you will NOT be able to make the necessary changes.

 When a content state is saved as "Archiving Requested", it will appear in the content moderation queue for review:

-1. Review the content to ensure it is no longer needed publicly.
+- Review the content to ensure it is no longer needed publicly.
+Content remains publicly available while in the "Archive Requested" state.